Echavarria42/Challenges/README.md

 # Challenges
 This repository will contain code snippets which are solutions to some challenges proposed by different platforms, I hope it will be helpful.

+A) Basic_project_01 =>

+Here you can find a brief demonstration of the handling of **classes, files, packages and decorators.**
+It is an abstraction of a model of a *Store* which sells and rents *Books* and/or *Movies* to *Customers.*
+The implementation of file handling is reflected in the *save_book, movie or client* method.
+This method makes use of a *file_save* decorator which is in charge of appending the created object.

 1) Basic_01  => "https://platzi.com/comunidad/retos-de-programacion-en-cualquier-lenguaje-primer-nivel-salida-de-mensajes/"

 You will choose what to do between: **Adding a pair of numbers, Subtracting pizzas, Adding 2 and Multiplying by another, Past and Future Age, Dividing the count, Calculating days, Converting Miles and Dividing.**